Business hours are

-- It provides reliable information as to who is conducting or planning to conduct business that sells beer and/or wine and operates taxicabs at what locations within Greensboro corporate limits.
-Equipped with this information, City officials are able take steps to ensure that businesses locate and operate in areas that are properly zoned for the particular type of business being conducted.
+- To provide reliable information as to who is conducting or planning to conduct what kind of business at what location within Greensboro corporate limits.
+Equipped with this information, City officials are able to take steps to ensure that businesses locate and operate in areas that are properly zoned for the particular type of business conducted.

-- It ensures that businesses whose activities place special and concentrated demands on infrastructure and basic City services will share more equitably in the cost of maintaining that infrastructure and those basic services.
+- To ensure businesses whose activities place special and concentrated demands on infrastructure and basic City services share more equitably in the cost of maintaining that infrastructure and those basic services.

-Any individual, partnership or corporation operating a taxicab or a business that sells beer and/or wine that is physically located within the corporate limits of Greensboro is subject to the business privilege license requirements set forth in Chapter 13 of the Greensboro Code of Ordinances.
-The Greensboro Code of Ordinances is available for public viewing or copying at the Collections Division, Room UG 11, in the Melvin Municipal Office Building, 300 West Washington St., from 1-5 pm Mondays through Fridays.
-For assistance from a Privilege License Specialist, call 336-373-2501.
+Any individual, partnership or corporation who is a peddler, itinerant merchant, mobile food vendor, commercial solicitor or who operates a massage business that is physically located within Greensboro corporate limits is subject to the business permit requirements set forth in Chapter 13 of the Greensboro Code of Ordinances.
+The Code of Ordinances is available for public viewing or copying at the Collections Division, Room UG 11, in the Melvin Municipal Office Building, 300 W. Washington St., from 1 pm to 5 pm Mondays through Fridays.
+For assistance from a business permit specialist, call 336-373-2501.

-What period does the annual privilege license cover?
+What period does the annual business permit cover?

-A business privilege license must be obtained no later than the first day of your business operation.
-Privilege licenses for taxicabs are issued for the period July 1 through June 30 and must be renewed no later than July 1 of each year.
-Privilege licenses for retailers of beer and/or wine are issued for the period of May 1 through April 30 and must be renewed no later than May 1 of each year.
+A business permit must be obtained no later than the first day of your business operation.
+Business Permits are issued for the period July 1 through June 30 and must be renewed no later than July 1 of each year.

-What are the privilege license fees and penalties?
+What are the business permit fees and penalties?

 There is no cost for the business permit nor are there any assessed penalties.